UCL-CORU/CHD-research-code/README.md

 We are grateful to Libby Rogers, previous UCL CORU member, whose Stata code served as starting point for working with NCHDA data.

+We are grateful to the [LAUNCHES QI and CHAMPION project teams and collaborators](https://www.ucl.ac.uk/clinical-operational-research-unit/research-domains/congenital-heart-disease-children-and-adults).

 The LAUNCHES QI project and this CHD research R code were funded by the Health Foundation, an independent charity committed to bringing about better health and health care for people in the United Kingdom (Award number 685009).

 The CHAMPION project was funded by the National Institute for Health and Care Research (NIHR) Department of Health and Social Care Policy Research Programme (grant number PR‐R20‐0318‐23 001).